Jean Marie du Lau

-Jean-Marie du Lau d'Allemans (30 October 1738, Biras – 2 September 1792, Paris) was the last Archbishop of Arles, and was one of the Catholic Martyrs of September 1792, killed in the course of the September Massacres which occurred during the French Revolution.
+Jean-Marie du Lau (30 October 1738, Biras – 2 September 1792, Paris) was a French Catholic prelate who served as the last Archbishop of Arles.
+He was one of the Catholic Martyrs of September 1792, killed in the September Massacres during the French Revolution.
 He was beatified on 17 October 1926 by Pope Pius XI.

 Early life

-Lau was born on 30 October 1738 at the Château de la Côte at Biras, then in the Province of Perigord, of an aristocratic family which had provided many members into the higher ranks of the clergy.
+Lau was born on 30 October 1738 at the Château de la Côte at Biras, then in the Province of Perigord, of an aristocratic family which had provided many members to the higher ranks of the clergy.
 His father was Armand du Lau, Lord of La Coste, and his mother Françoise de Salleton.

 Churchman

-After studies at the Collège de Navarre, Lau gained a Licentiate of Theology at the Sorbonne and then embarked on his ecclesiastical career, aided by his uncle, the Abbé Jean du Lau, parish priest of the Church of Saint-Sulpice in Paris since 1750.
+After studies at the Collège de Navarre, Lau gained a Licentiate of Theology at the Sorbonne and then embarked on his ecclesiastical career, aided by his uncle, the Abbé Jean-Marie du Lau, parish priest of the Church of Saint-Sulpice in Paris since 1750.
 As was the system, he passed from one diocese to another in a rising curve of authority and prestige: canon and treasurer at Pamiers, Vicar General of the Diocese of Bordeaux, Prior of Gabillon and in 1770 attained the notable rank of Agent General of the Clergy of France.
 On 1 October 1775, he was promoted by King Louis XVI to the office of Archbishop of Arles, the youngest of the king's episcopal appointments.

 Archbishop of Arles

-Starting in 1777, Lau embarked on a pastoral visitation of the diocese and, in 1779, he had a report on the state of the diocese drawn up by the Abbé Laurent Bonnemant with a view to introducing reforms.
+Starting in 1777, du Lau embarked on a pastoral visitation of the diocese and, in 1779, he had a report on the state of the diocese drawn up by the Abbé Laurent Bonnemant with a view to introducing reforms.
 Like that of many reforming bishops, the archbishop's interest extended to the preparation of midwives and catechism of children.
 He also undertook building works, such as the imposing facade of the archbishop's palace, which he had rebuilt in 1786.

-With the convocation of the Estates-General of 1789, Lau was chosen as one of the representatives of the clergy.
+With the convocation of the Estates-General of 1789, du Lau was chosen as one of the representatives of the clergy.
 As the revolutionary situation developed, the archbishop began a bitter conflict with the newly elected mayor of Arles, Pierre-Antoine Antonelle, an aristocrat who had sided with radical wing of the Revolution.

 The conflict was short-lived for, on 12 July 1790, the National Assembly voted for measures that included the abolition of the Archdiocese of Arles.
-Jean-Marie du Lau d'Allemans was in fact the last Archbishop of Arles.
+Jean-Marie du Lau was in fact the last Archbishop of Arles.